Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - there can be named effects but there **must** be a unnnamed effect ( that will be run for the setup)
 - as all statement blocks it can interact trough the dictionary method with any of the instances or class

-# Verbs
+# Functions
-Verbs are a definition to group and reuse a certain set of statements on a specific set of inputs
+Functions are a definition to group and reuse a certain set of statements on a specific set of inputs

 ```
-verb <name>
+function <name>
 {
   input {}
   effect {}